-Box Inc. will offer corporate clients access to applications on remote servers via Apple Inc. (AAPL)’s mobile devices, challenging software makers such as Oracle Corp.
-(ORCL) and International Business Machines Corp.
-(IBM)
+Box Inc. will offer corporate clients access to applications on remote servers via Apple Inc. (AAPL:US)’s mobile devices, challenging software makers such as Oracle Corp.
+(ORCL:US) and International Business Machines Corp.
+(IBM:US)

 The Box OneCloud service lets business clients use more than 30 applications, such as Quickoffice, PDF Expert and Adobe Systems Inc.’s EchoSign, and store all their data on Box’s network of servers.
 Los Altos, California-based Box will work to expand the available programs in coming months, Chief Executive Officer Aaron Levie said in an interview.